 For many marketers it has become evident that what we are doing is not digital marketing – but marketing but in a hyper-connected Digital Age – and its broadening.
-The silos of Affiliate, PR, Advertising, SEO, and Content are becoming less constrained and there is much more crossover not just of types of publisher being engaged with but also how their websites and activity are monetized.
+The silos of Affiliate, PR, Advertising, SEO, and Content are becoming less constrained.
+There is now much more crossover not just of types of publisher being engaged with but also how their websites and activities are monetized.

 A major benefit of the affiliate channel for many brands is that they sensibly see affiliate as a cost of sales and thereby elastic with sales volumes as opposed to a marketing cost.
 The difference with influencer marketing as a brand engagement function is that expansion of activity is constrained by budget.
-This is a fast moving area of marketing so the affiliate CPA model offers valuable flexibility to the merchant in developing influencer relationships, with the added benefit of a measurable ROI.
+This is a fast moving area of marketing so the affiliate CPA model offers valuable flexibility to the merchant in developing influencer relationships.
+It also gives the added benefit of a measurable ROI.

 Even with standard affiliate commissions, there have always been occasions when an influential affiliate attracts an additional tenancy payment for placement.
 It can be beneficial to look at increased flexibility with influencers; an attribution model is particularly beneficial for working with these publishers.

 67.6% of marketers state that finding relevant influencers is the hardest challenge, according to TapInfluence.
 For brands in micro-niches, it is possible to mine the affiliate network data to discover relevant publishers and several networks have this search facility.
 There are also several independent analysis tools to enable the brand to extend this search to a wider potential publisher base and find relevant influential bloggers and content affiliates.